CraftAcademy/gitpong/README.md

 Programmer 2:

-Programmer 1:
+Programmer 1: "So it goes." -Kurt Vonnegut

 Programmer 2:

-Programmer 1:
+Programmer 1: "Whatever you are, be a good one." -Abraham Lincoln

 Programmer 2:

-Programmer 1:
+Programmer 1: "Everything happens for a reason." -Unknown

 Programmer 2: